 - Type an Agent Name for the agent.

 - Type a Description.

-- Determine the Agent Criteria, if you want the agent to search for login criteria, select the Take action when the following login criteria are satisfied check box and choose which of the two login activities you want to monitor.
+- Determine the agent’s Criteria, if you want the agent to search for login criteria, select the Login Activity check box and choose which of the two login activities you want to monitor.

-- If you want the agent to search for site activity, select the Take action when the following site activity criteria are satisfied check box and choose which of the two accessed site you want to monitor.
+- If you want the agent to search for site activity, select the Site Activity check box and choose which of the two accessed site you want to monitor.